 Other effects, such as Water drop, depend on a sense of motion.
 They are likely to be effective only when their parameters are allowed to vary throughout the clip.
-The easiest way to this animated use of an effect is to use a preset that has animation built in, like most of those for Water drop.
+The easiest method is to use a preset that has animation built in, like most of those for Water drop.
 In this kind of keyframe animation, one or more parameters of the effect has a different value at the end of the clip than it did at the beginning.
 On playback, the parameters are updated after every frame to move smoothly from the start value to the end value.